projectsunflower/m5stack-timer-camera-m5stack-flashlight-unit/README.md

 Examples:
 - test flashlight unit via timer camera via Audrino IDE
 - Webcam STA mode on timer camera with flashlight always on when viewing the webstream
+- http POST with deep sleep, flash, and wifi timeout